Chengannur Assembly constituency

-Chengannur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
-It is also one of the seven state legislative assembly constituencies included in Mavelikara Lok Sabha constituency.
-As of the 2018 Chengannur Assembly by-election, the current MLA is Saji Cherian of CPI(M).
+Chengannur Assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, India.
+It is one of the seven assembly segments that constitute the Mavelikara Lok Sabha constituency.
+Since 2021, it has been represented by Saji Cherian of the Communist Party of India (Marxist).

 Local self-governed segments

 Chengannur Assembly constituency is composed of the following local self-governed segments: